flashbackzoo/TopShelf-Popover/README.md

     });

 ####transition
 The type of transition to use.
-There's only the show / hide "simple" transition right now...
+Currently there is 'simple', 'fade' and 'slide'.
+Simple does as it suggests does a very plain hide/show.
+Fade, fades in and out, while Slide does a rather poor job, and is there for testing.
+More transitions to be added in future.
+Some ideas are, bounce, zoom etc.

 ####easyClose
 When set to true, any clicks outside the popover pane will close the popover.